status-im/pm/notes/transcript16.md

 -21:02
 Oskar: Yeah sure, so let’s see, last week, continuance of the doing another iteration of the peer to peer data sync comparison survey paper that we’re building up, I was subtly looking into various types of discovery methods things are looking that we have setup a basic static website that roughly outlines the phases and so on and of the work that’s being done, its big brother is specs the basic static github page.
 We’re also documenting the current protocol and just not sending PR requests there in the specs repository that Adam’s working on.
 Priest any feedback on that one ?
 And then we also had a call with Swarm and a PSS team to say of what the path to getting that into the app or protocol at some point would look like as well as if there’s some kind of collaboration with mix that research and so on and then this week, some people are working on build week but we are doing a brief sort of proof of concept for PSS and feeds.
 We are gonna have sort of our bi-weekly call tomorrow with web free messaging with the whole team as well and then keep working on discovery and documenting the current protocol as well as exposing JSON RPC through some, this is also part of moving the protocol from closure to go so it’s more self contained and so on.
 That’s it for me.

-21:03-
+21:03-23:11

-Igor: Cool, Thank you Oskar and next core improvements forum and the latest weeks were mostly about the incode so first of all we did release the support it, then we were also looking at how could we fight the unicorn  I think it was pretty succesful.
+Igor: Cool, Thank you Oskar and next core improvements forum and the latest weeks were mostly about the incode so first of all we did release the support it, then we were also looking at how could we fight the unicorn  I think it was pretty successful.
 In there so and then like except the unicorn day.
 Yeah we also completed some plain maintenance like we upgraded react native in the application c couple of times.
 Then techniques was merged as well I guess because in the previous call it wasn’t yet which was a huge change and right now there are two follow ups there that helped to improve the whole building pipeline and yeah, a lot of small things under the hood of the application.
 Maybe not so much visible on the UI level but the, and the biggest one that we are working on right now is to load missing messages from the chatroom which is essentially, which is a big thing because we only load for the traffic reason, we only load 24 hours especially all the private messages so if you happen to join the chat or if you happen to let’s say not go to status, not keep it open over the weekend, you probably will on monday you will lose all the information that was posted on saturday which sometimes looks like a box so we are aiming to fix this as soon as possible.So that’s what we’re working on.
 So that’s what’s cool improvements.
 So I guess Dow was already said by Iuri so let’s Janitors, anyone from janitors want to say something? and if not then we can switch to the teams and the core browser team, are there any updates there ?

 23:12- 24:14
 Oskar: briefly if there’s no one from janitors, I can just there was this survey about and process and tools and so on that went out I think last friday and part of that is also that we are looking to potentially using this rike tool that Jared presented last time well so if you haven’t filled out the process survey please do and a reason for that is because that there’s a tendency to sort of keep adding tools like we have github and we have different product ports and labels and pivotal tracker and so on and we’re going to make sure that whatever tools we use are most useful so if there are tools that people find annoying and so on then we can remove them.
-So if you’re bothered by some tool, the process or you think something’s are working great then please let us know so we can streamline the process and remove any bits of work and keep just minimal set of tools neccesary to streamline work, that’s it.
+So if you’re bothered by some tool, the process or you think something’s are working great then please let us know so we can streamline the process and remove any bits of work and keep just minimal set of tools necessary to streamline work, that’s it.

 24:15- 24:48